“Move to the Caribbean,” they said.

 -Get the matching pareo

--A lot of the retailers have 10-15% off when you join their email list, but it does not include new Acacia arrivals
+-A lot of the retailers, like REVOLVE, take 10-15% off when you join their email list.

 -If you live in Hawaii or California, they have sample sales once a year